tomaj/hermes/README.md

 ### Scheduled execution

-From version 2.0 you can add 4th parameter to Message as timestamp in future.
+From version 2.0 you can add a 4th parameter to Message as timestamp in the future.
 This message will be processed after this time.
-This funcionality is supported in RedisDriver right now.
+This functionality is supported in RedisSetDriver and PredisSetDriver right now.

 ### Upgrade